 We recommend having a post every 1.8 meters on a featheredge fence; 2 rails for a fence up to 1.2m high; over 1.2m up to 1.8m we recommend 3 rails.
 To protect the featheredge from ground moisture, you can fix a 150mm wide gravel board for the featheredge boards to sit on top of.
 The featheredge we sell is 125mm wide and we suggest a 25mm overlap which means for every meter of fence installed you will need 10 boards.

 How do I fix the post into the ground?

-The quickest and easiest way to do this is to buy post mix, which we sell, fence posts are usually in the ground approx. 500mm and gate posts are approx. 750mm in the ground.
-Fence posts we recommend a bag to 1.5 bags per post and gate posts we suggest 3 bags per hole.
+The quickest and easiest way to do this is to use post mix, fence posts are usually in the ground approx. 500mm and gate posts are approx. 750mm.
+For fence posts we recommend 1-2 bags per post and gate posts we suggest 3 bags per hole.
 We also advise you have a spirit level to make sure the post is installed straight.

-What fixings will need to make a fence?
+What fixings will I need to make a fence?